ihadzic1/Analysis-of-Nutrition-and-Caloric-Intake-Using-Image-Classification-Models/README.md

 Relevant datasets and sources include:
->Custom Roboflow dataset and a datset from Roboflow Universe (See more in DATASET.md),
+>Custom Roboflow dataset and a dataset from Roboflow Universe (See more in DATASET.md),
 >USDA FoodData Central (Caloric information)

 ---